Emotions & Self-Care

 After hours, there is always a counselor available for emergencies, 24 hours a day.
 Call Campus Safety at (315) 781-3000 / Emergency Line (315) 781-3333 and ask to speak with the counselor on-call.
 (You do not need to say why you are calling for the counselor.)

-You may also find support from the Office of Spiritual Engagement.Back to top
+You may also find support from the Office for Spiritual Engagement.Back to top

 In the Area